Frequently asked questions

 -

-If you need to cancel or reschedule, please try to provide at least 48 hours' notice to avoid a $200 fee, which is charged to your debit or credit card.
-Sessions must be rescheduled within the same calendar week to waive this fee; otherwise, the cancellation fee will apply.
-I understand that life happens, so occasional exceptions may be made in cases of emergencies or illness at my discretion.
+If you need to cancel or reschedule, please provide at least 48 hours' notice.
+Appointments canceled with less than 48 hours' notice will be charged the full session fee to the card on file.
+Sessions rescheduled within the same calendar week are not subject to this fee.
+Exceptions may be made in cases of illness or emergency at my discretion.

 -